 While there isn't a choice of different engines, Isuzu does offer the D-Max in a wide range of trim levels, so the chances are there will be a version to suit you.

 Standard equipment isn't quite as generous as that fitted across the Mitsubishi L200 range, but as a rule the D-Max represents good value for money - especially if you also need a large load area and the option to tow 3.5 tonnes, which the Isuzu is more than comfortable doing.

 Isuzu D-Max warranty

-However, the latest SsangYong Musso now comes with a seven-year, 150,000 mile warranty, in addition to its ultra-budget asking price.
+However, the latest SsangYong Musso now comes with a seven-year, 150,000-mile warranty.

 Isuzu D-Max service intervals